EzStraDa/EzStraDa/README.md

 - 👋 Hi, I’m Ezra Jeb
 - 👀 I’m interested in programming and freelancing jobs
 - 🌱 I’m currently learning Javascript and ReactJS
-- ⚡ Fun fact: I'm a noob gamer.
-LMAO
+- ⚡ I can't sleep without video to watch

 <!---
 EzStraDa/EzStraDa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.